 - Choose omega fatty acid containing foods and food-based supplements that support the health of your cells.
 Not just something generic off the shelf that may not be a good fit for you.

 - And most importantly, give you actual data on your body to help you understand how to take back control of your health one bite at a time.

 So, if you've done everything else under the sun to improve your health but are still having problems and lingering issues, it's time to address the very foundation of your body, the health of your cells!

 Give all 30 trillion cell membranes you have some TLC.

-- Ditch the polyunsaturated fatty acids (PUFAs) and just say no to fake food!
+- Reduce the polyunsaturated fatty acids (PUFAs) that are not evolutionarily consistent in high amounts and just say no to fake food!